 With over 100 sites—and an average yearly consumption of 64 million kWh per site—a large technology company realized that they needed to have an aggressive strategy in order to reach 100% renewable energy in Europe and the United States.

 Prior to 2017, the technology company did not have a consistent energy procurement plan across sites and countries.
-To create consistency, ENGIE Impact consolidated suppliers so that one country had one supplier, with one long-term contract written in English, that started and ended at the same time.
-To coordinate and streamline this massive effort across several countries, ENGIE Impact sent RFPs to suppliers and then analyzed the responses to find the best market rates within each country.
-ENGIE Impact also streamlined internal processes by working with the technology company to reduce the number of signatories involved in energy procurement to just one.
-Now, by assigning one supplier for one country with fewer internal stakeholders involved, the contracts can be signed faster, and they are now also large enough to make the sites in those countries eligible to purchase renewable energy as part of their energy mix.
+To create consistency, ENGIE Impact consolidated suppliers so that each country had one supplier.
+In addition, each supplier had a single long-term contract written in English that started and ended at the same time.
+To coordinate and streamline this massive effort across several countries, ENGIE Impact sent RFPs to suppliers and analyzed the responses to find the best market rates within each country.
+ENGIE Impact also streamlined internal processes by working with the technology company to reduce the number of signatories involved in energy procurement to a single point of contact.
+By assigning one energy supplier per country and reducing the number of internal stakeholders involved, contract signing can be expedited.
+The technology company is now also large enough to make its global sites eligible to purchase renewable energy as part of its energy mix.

-By consolidating the supplier contracts and streamlining the decision-making process, ENGIE Impact has changed how the technology company procures their energy.
+By consolidating the supplier contracts and streamlining the decision-making process, ENGIE Impact has changed how the technology company procures its energy.
 Over the last three years, the program has evolved from an arduous, inefficient process to one that has seen the following results:

-of the energy used in European and United States operations is renewable.
+of the energy used in European and United States operations is renewable

-has been saved on energy contracts through the consolidation process.
+has been saved on energy contracts through the consolidation process

-the process and saved time by reducing the number of stakeholders involved.
+the process and saved time by reducing the number of stakeholders involved

 As the program continues to expand, providing visibility and consistency at a local level is key to creating a global energy strategy.